Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Menstrual disc removal may be a challenge for folks with a high cervix – and cup removal, too, especially if the cup you use doesn’t have a pull-tab to grasp.

 Are you a menstrual cup user with a high cervix?
 You may prefer a longer cup or one with a pull-tab (like Flex Cup™) so that it’s easier to grasp for removal.
-Remember, you want your menstrual cup to sit close enough to the cervix to create a complete seal, collecting your period blood leak-free.
+Remember, you want your menstrual cup to sit close enough to the cervical opening to create a complete seal, collecting your period blood leak-free.

 If you feel like you have to shove your cup so far up that it’s almost out of reach – and super annoying to remove – take a longer or larger capacity cup for a spin.